addy1997/addy1997/README.md

 ### Hi 👋

 I am Adwait.
-Currently, I am pursuing my master's in Robotics and AI at `University of Glasgow`.
+Currently, I am pursuing graduate studies in Robotics and AI at `University of Glasgow`.

 My research interests are:
 1. Geometric Computer Vision